-"Non-point source pollution" means pollution generated by diffuse land use activities rater than from an identifiable or discrete facility.
+"Non-point source pollution" means pollution generated by diffuse land use activities rather than from an identifiable or discrete facility.
 It is conveyed to waterways through natural processes, such as rainfall, storm runoff, or groundwater seepage rather than by deliberate discharge.
-Nonpoint source pollution is not generally corrected by "end-of-pipe" treatment, but rather by changes in land management practices.
+Non-point source pollution is not generally corrected by "end-of-pipe" treatment, but rather by changes in land management practices.

-"Nontidal wetlands" means those areas regulated under Subtitle 26 of the Environment Article that are inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support, and that under normal circumstances does support, a prevalence of vegetation typically adapted for life in saturated soil conditions, commonly known as hydrophytic vegetation.
-The determination of whether an area is a nontidal wetland shall be made in accordance with the publication know as the "Federal Manual for Identifying and Delineating Jurisdictional Wetlands," published in 1989 and as may be amended.
+"Nontidal wetlands" means those areas regulated under Subtitle 26 of the Environment Article of the Annotated Code of Maryland that are inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support, and that under normal circumstances does support, a prevalence of vegetation typically adapted for life in saturated soil conditions, commonly known as hydrophytic vegetation.
+The determination of whether an area is a nontidal wetland shall be made in accordance with the publication known as the "Federal Manual for Identifying and Delineating Jurisdictional Wetlands" published in 1989, as may be amended.
 Nontidal wetlands do not include tidal wetlands regulated under Title 16 of the Environment Article of the Annotated Code of Maryland.